Meet Our Team

 But wait, How do we do this essential work within a system steeped in systemic racism, inequity, and hierarchy?
 How can we create a community that empowers our members and facilitates healing and well-being within these systems?

 At NSRH we are working hard to create an active and engaged community that is reflective, not of the nursing field as it is presently, but of the diverse communities that nurses serve.
-We have identified nine core values that guide this work.
+We have identified ten core values that guide this work.
 While our organization has a rich history of grassroots nursing student organizing and activism, we are forging a new future for the organization that serves nursing professionals, midwives, and students.

 While our focus is on nurses (ADNs, LPN/LVNs, RNs, APRNs, Certified Midwives), and nursing students (ADN, RN, APRN, LPN, Midwifery, MSN, and DNP); we also recognize how important it is for nurses to work in coalition with other providers.
 It is especially important for nurses committed to SRH to build power with other birthing professionals as a way of truly challenging the hierarchical structures within the profession that alienate people and make true access to comprehensive healthcare for all impossible.